 There are some exceptions to the requirements of the statute.
 For instance, some plaintiffs are exempt from having to prove permanent injury in order to recover compensation under the law (for example, someone who has been injured while driving in a taxi cab or public mass transit vehicle (bus) is not subject to the permanent injury threshold).

-However, for the most part Florida’s car accident compensation law will control your claim when the party causing the accident has an insurance contract in place.
+However, for the most part Florida’s car accident compensation law will control your claim when the party causing the accident (or the at-fault party) has an insurance contract in place.

-The Florida Supreme Court has held that (1) pain and suffering along with (2) mental anguish and (3) inconvenience are damages that can be recovered by a car accident victim.
+The Florida Supreme Court has held that (1) pain and suffering along with (2) mental anguish and (3) inconvenience are damages that are recoverable by a car accident victim.
 These are called “non-economic damages.”

-However, the accident victim must prove that their damages are the result of an injury that has been deemed by their doctors “with a reasonable degree of medical probability” to be a permanent injury.
+However, an accident victim must prove that their non-economic damages are the result of an injury that has been deemed by their doctor “with a reasonable degree of medical probability” to be a permanent injury.
 Wald v.
 Grainger, 64 So.3d 1201 (2011).

 Sometimes that’s not easy to determine.
 In fact, if the case isn’t resolved by a negotiated settlement, that question is usually answered by a jury.